zhangkao/3DIP-VND/Readme.md

 # 3DIP_VND
-Visible Nearshore Object Detection in Overhead Coastal Surveillance Imagery: A Large-Scale Dataset and Benchmark
+Visible Nearshore Object Detection in Overhead Surveillance Imagery: A Large-Scale Dataset and Benchmark

 # Code
 It is a re-implementation code for VN-DETR.